jcmf/glulx-strings/README.md

           (bytes[0x10] & 0xfe) is 0 and
           (bytes[0x12] & 0xf0) is (bytes[0x13] & 0xf0) is 0x30)

-Maybe later I can go back and make an is_glulx or something, but in the meantime this'll at least be enough to let us distinguish between the two.
+Maybe later I can also go back and export an `is_glulx` function, or something, but in the meantime this'll at least be enough to let us distinguish between the two.

 Okay, now let's see if we can extract some strings.
-Check the header, and look up the version number and the location of the abbreviations table.
+First we check the header, and look up the version number and the location of the abbreviations table.
+I should probably split out that `fail` function too.
+Later.

-The Z-machine expresses most addresses in bytes, so I'm just going to define a u16 that uses byte addresse and use that everywhere.
-I won't bother to define a u8; we can just use bytes[addr] for that.
+The Z-machine expresses most addresses in bytes (though not all), so I'm just going to define a `u16` that takes a byte address and use that everywhere.
+I won't bother to define a `u8`; we can just use `bytes[addr]` for that.

     exports.extract_zcode_strings = (bytes, cb) ->
       if not exports.is_zcode bytes then throw new Error 'not z-code v3+'